Madaniarias/Project_2/README.md

 Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python is open source, it is mature and supported in mutiple platforms (platform-independent) including macOS, Windows, Linux and can also be used to program the Arduino microprocessor [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is responsability of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
 In addition a HLL language will allow me and future developers extend the solution or solve issues proptly.

 **Design statement**

+We will design and make a embeded system capable of measure the levels of humidity and temperature for a client who is the head of a local school in Japan.
+The project will be about designing a low cost sensing device for humidity and temperature and a custom data script that processes and analyzes the samples acquired and will ber constructed using the software Python 3.10.7.
+It will take about 3 weeks to make and will be evaluated according to the criteria below.

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
 [^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.